karlpatrickespiritu/simple-php-pdo-wrapper/README.md

-# simle-php-pdo-class
+# Simple-PHP-PDO-Wrapper-Class
-A simple database class in PHP using PDO extension.
+A simple database wrapper class in PHP using PDO/MYSQL extension.

 STILL IN DEVELOPMENT